External Alerting for Intrusion Events

 Enter the IP addresses of the Logging Hosts where you want to send syslog alerts.

-If you leave the Logging Hosts field blank, the logging hosts details are taken from Logging in the associated Access Control Policy.
+If you leave this field blank, the details of the logging hosts will be taken from logging settings in the associated access control policy.

 Step 5